161 Black-Owned Businesses to Support Right Now (and All Year Long)

 It depends what you’re looking for!
-You’ll find a slew of beloved Black-owned beauty businesses on Amazon, including Mented, The Lip Bar, and Alaffia.
+You’ll find a slew of beloved Black-owned beauty businesses on Amazon, including Mented, The Lip Bar and Alaffia.
 Their products have thousands of five-star reviews and serious cult followings.
-And then there are kids’ companies like Orijin Bees, which creates diverse and ridiculously adorable dolls, and the Smelly Kids Company, with its handcrafted bath and body products.
+And then there are kid-focused companies like Orijin Bees, which creates diverse and ridiculously adorable dolls, and the Smelly Kids Company, for handcrafted bath and body products.
 You’ll also definitely want to check out the ultra-cool headphones and earbuds at House of Marley.

 And that’s just the tip of the proverbial iceberg.
 Amazon has an entire marquee storefront dedicated to Black businesses, which also features specialized subsections like a Black-Owned Small Business store and a Handmade store.